 By identifying contributions of private partners in PPPs in the LSH sector, the Top Consortia for Knowledge and Innovation's (TKI) office of the Top Sector can apply for PPP Allowance at the Netherlands Enterprise Agency and Ministry of Economic Affairs and Climate Policy.
-The Dutch Top Sector Life Sciences and Health ('Topconsortium voor Kennis en Innovatie' or 'TKI' Life Sciences and Health) is represented by Stichting Life Sciences Health - TKI (also acting under its trade name Health~Holland).
+The Dutch Top Sector Life Sciences and Health ('Topconsortium voor Kennis en Innovatie' or 'TKI Life Sciences and Health) is represented by Stichting Life Sciences Health - TKI (also acting under its trade name Health~Holland).

-The Stichting Life Sciences Health (LSH)-TKI has set the public-private partnerships (PPP, 2021 program) allowance reserved for the Lung Foundation at an amount of maximal € 383.700.
+Health~Holland (topsector Life Sciences and Health) and Longfonds enable consortia of researchers and companies to apply for a grant (PPS-allowance) for basic, translational or applied research.
+The Stichting Life Sciences Health (LSH)-TKI has set the public-private partnerships (PPP, 2023 program) allowance reserved for the Lung Foundation at an amount of maximal € 365.000.